marcomq/nimview/README.md

 or in case that there is already a session-based CSRF mitigation used by middleware.

 ### Multithreading
+Nimview was initially planned to run single-threaded.
+But calling back-end functions stopped Webview from updating the DOM.
+Therefore, an additional Webview thread was added that sends information back to the main thread with Nim Channels.
+So all registered functions will be executed on the main thread, but you still need to compile Nim with `--threads:on` / `--pthread`.
+You may still spawn new threads and call `callFrontendJs` to send information back to the UI.
-Nimview is build to run single-threaded.
-You may still run functions that create multiple threads or access a thread-pool.
-Check the Nim manual on how to deal with multithreading and sharing data, for example with Channels.
+Check the Nim manual on how to deal with multithreading and sharing data as multithreading is still complicate in Nim.

-You may also use threads in python or c++.
-On windows, it seems that the threads are not active if there is no active server callback running.
-You might add a small "sleep" in a server callback that checks the thread, just to make sure that the thread is getting enough priority to switch the context.
+You may also use threads in Python or C++.

 ### IE 11 or - "Why is my page blank?"
 Nimview uses IE 11 on Windows.
 Unfortunately, IE 11 doesn't understand modern Javascript